Shelby Rogers: Personal life

+Career

-2009–15: Early years, first WTA Tour tournament final
+2009–15: Early years, first career final

 Rogers made her ITF Women's Circuit debut at the $10k event in St. Joseph in July 2009.
-At the 2010 Charleston Open, she had a chance to reach her first WTA Tour main-draw, but she failed in qualifications.
+At the 2010 Charleston Open, she had a chance to reach her first WTA Tour main draw, but she failed in qualifying.
 In May 2010, she reached her first ITF final at the $50k Indian Harbour Beach, but lost to Edina Gallovits-Hall.
 Later that year, she won the USTA 18s Girls National Championship to earn a wildcard into the US Open, that was her first appearance in the main draw of any Grand Slam tournament.
 She lost to Peng Shuai in the first round in three sets.
-In July 2012, she won her first ITF title at the $50K Yakima, defeating Samantha Crawford in the final.
+In July 2012, she won her first ITF title at the $50k Yakima Challenger, defeating Samantha Crawford in the final.

 At the 2013 Internationaux de Strasbourg, she recorded her first win on the WTA Tour, defeating Marta Domachowska in the first round.
 She then earned another Grand Slam main-draw wildcard at the 2013 French Open, after winning the "Har-Tru USTA Pro Circuit Wild Card Challenge".
 With the wildcard, she won her first career Grand Slam match, over Irena Pavlovic.
 She then lost in the following round to the world No. 20, Carla Suárez Navarro.
-After that, she did well at the ITF Women's Circuit.
-There she won $50k Lexington Challenger, and later $75k Albuquerque Championships.
+After that, she won titles at the $50k Lexington Challenger, and later at the $75k Albuquerque Championships.

 The following year, she reached her first WTA final at the 2014 Gastein Ladies where she lost to Andrea Petkovic.
 There she also defeated two top-20 players, Carla Suárez Navarro and Sara Errani.
 Soon after that, she scored her first career top-ten win after beating Eugenie Bouchard in the second round of the Canadian Open.
 The following week, she debuted at the top 100.
 In September, she reached semifinal of the Tournoi de Québec, but then lost to Venus Williams.
 Despite not producing such good performances during the season of 2015, Rogers played in all four Grand Slam main draws for the first time in her career, and also reached her first Grand Slam third round at the US Open.